You are using an outdated browser. Please upgrade your browser to improve your experience.

 3. Play a game

-From board games to fancy dress to outdoor fun, playing games with your grandchildren is a great way to connect and learn new skills.
+From board games to fancy dress, playing games with your grandchildren is a lovely way to connect.
+Plus, it’s a great way for them to learn new skills.

-Card and board games can improve memory and enhance brain function through numbers, letters, and colours – whilst also teaching children cognitive and problem-solving skills.
+Card and board games can improve memory and boost brain function.
+They also teach children problem-solving skills.

 4. Go for a walk

-The weather may be a little chillier in October, but parks and green spaces will look beautiful with their autumn colours.
+The weather may be a little chilly in October, but parks and green spaces look beautiful in autumn.

 5. Get crafty

-If you’re looking to encourage your grandchildren’s creativity and imagination, arts and crafts are perfect.
+If you’re looking to support your grandchildren’s creativity, arts and crafts are perfect.

 Whether it’s paper crafts, painting or Play-Doh, there are loads of things you can try out together.